Overview of the United Arab Emirates Legal System

 4.2.4.2.
 The Global Competitiveness Report 2015-2016

 UAE was ranked first regionally and 16th globally, maintaining its lead among the top 20 competitive economies in the world, according to the recent version of the Global Competitiveness Report 2016 issued by the World Economic Forum (Davos) in Switzerland.
-The report is one of the most important global competitiveness reports, which monitors annual performance and competitiveness of the economies of countries in terms of strength, weakness, impact on quality of life, prosperity and well-being of people.
+The report is one of the most important global competitiveness reports, which monitors the annual performance and competitiveness of the economies of countries in terms of strength, weakness, and impact on the quality of life, prosperity, and well-being of people.

 4.2.4.3.
 IMD World Competitiveness Yearbook